en_USEnglish

 Organizing your GTM account

 To use Google Tag Manager effectively, it's important to keep your account organized.
-You can create separate containers for each website or each mobile applicationYou can also create and organize your tags and triggers using clear names and detailed descriptions.
+You can create separate containers for each website or mobile app, and organize your tags and triggers using clear names and detailed descriptions.
 This makes it easier to manage and find specific tags.

-Using the data layer
+Using the Data Layer

 Testing and validating your tags